-All visitors must report to the office, upon entering the main entrance, to sign in and receive a visitor's pass.
 Visits to classrooms during the first week of school and the last week of school may be limited to ensure a smooth transition.
 Visits by parents to classrooms are encouraged; provided that the visits do not disrupt the educational program, individual students, or create a safety concern.

 Students wishing to bring pets for Show-and-Tell must clear this first with their teacher and principal ahead of time.
 The pet will be brought to the school by a parent or guardian.
 The parent will check in at the office and the pet will be kept outside the entry.
 The students will come to observe the pet.
 The pet will then be returned home by the parent or guardian.
+Parents/guardians are encouraged to visit school.
+Please check with the building principal regarding the best time to visit.